Support

 This is a limitation of the SMS system, not a BestInterest issue.
 It would be the same if you texted your co-parent directly from your phone.

-If you need confirmed delivery or read status—for court, legal documentation, or personal peace of mind—Together Mode is the better choice.
+If you need confirmed delivery or read status—for court, legal documentation, or personal peace of mind—Collaborative Mode is the better choice.

 • Messages are exchanged securely inside the app.